Afreen2907/Angular-Project-ZTM/README.md

 npx tsc <filename.ts> to convert typescript to js

 Type Annotations are a way to describe the data in our application

+npx tsc --config for getting tsconfig.json for configuring decorators by adding "experimentalDecorators:true"